paulo-raca/mo810-stock-predict/README.md

 We could probably use these relationships as part of our algorithm.

 There are [many indexes](https://www.nasdaq.com/markets/indices/sector-indices.aspx) to cluster companies by sector (Industrial, Transportation, Oil, Technology, etc), and maybe we could even build our own.

+# Strategies

+## Prediction
+There are a few possible strategies to predict the stock values after a timeframe:
+- Embed the time series of the company values and any other relevant data in a the feature list and train a normal deep neural network.

+- Use Long short-term memory layers structure to train on the time series

+## Semi-automatic Trading

+Stock trading can be seen as an (expensive/profitable) Game.
+We could use the same Reinforcement Learning techniques tipically used to train games to obtain a good trader.

+It's inputs are:
+- Price history of all the companies being examined
+- Amount of shares we currently hold of each company.
+- Amount of money (Available and pending -- After a sell it takes 3 days for the money to become available)

+The outputs are:
+- How many shares to buy of each company (And for how much)
+- How many shares to sell of each company (And for how much)

+The score of a given state is given by the market value of your account.

+After each round (trading day), a new state is calculated performing the buy and sell operations _if the desired prices were reached_.
+Transaction prices and settling time are applied too.